miknab/EuclidEmulator/README.md

 For more details we refer to publication and the documentation/wiki.

-## Changes with respect to version 1.0
-1. Python wrapper with many useful functions (reducing the risk of falling into a pitfall)
-2. Usage of CMake for the building

 ## User guide

 =============================== I M P O R T A N T ===============================<br/>